 If checked, this signifies that hydrogens are to be included in the model.
-Note that 2D SD files as well as structures retreived from the Cambridge Structural Database or the Protein Data Bank may lack hydrogens.
-These need to be added to the model before they can be displayed, before CFD's (Chemical Function Descriptors) can be assigned (see discussion later in this chapter) and before calculations may be performed.
-This may be done either upon retrieval (see Open/Close Databases and Extract Ligands under the Search menu; Chapter 19) or using Grow Hydrogens in the Molecule Utilities dialog (accessible from Properties under the Display menu; Chapter 18).
+Note that 2D SD files as well as structures retrieved from the Cambridge Structural Database or the Protein Data Bank may lack hydrogens.
+These need to be added to the model before CFD's (Chemical Function Descriptors) can be assigned (see discussion later in this chapter) and before calculations may be performed.
+This may be done either upon retrieval (see Databases and Extract Ligands under the Search menu; Chapter 22) or using Grow Hydrogens in the Molecule Utilities dialog (accessible from Properties under the Display menu; Chapter 21).
 Hydrogens acts in a toggle manner, that is, repeated selection turns the display of hydrogens on and off.

-Labels
+Labels ()